-CCP has also adopted the Broadridge Proxy Policy and Insights.
-It is the responsibility of CCP's CCO (or designee) to at least annually, review the Proxy Policies and Insights for continued relevancy.
-CCP's Portfolio Manager is also responsible for responding to any corporate actions as well as to vote any proxies for which a recommendation is not provided by Broadridge, unless it is determined that not voting is in the best interest of the client.
+CCP's Portfolio Manager is responsible for responding to any corporate actions as well as to determine how each issue on proxy ballots is to be voted, unless it is determined that not voting is in the best interest of the client.

-CCP has appointed Wayne G. Pierson to oversee the proxy-voting program.
+CCP has appointed Harvey Olsingch to oversee the proxy-voting program.
 He is responsible for maintaining this policy, reviewing it at least annually, and updating it as required.
 He may delegate certain administrative functions of the program to another member of the staff; but retains overall responsibility for its undertaking.